VincentDondain/xamarin-macios-wiki/iOS-Beta1/Security-iOS-Beta1.md

 diff -ruN /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/Security.framework/Headers/SecSharedCredential.h /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/Security.framework/Headers/SecSharedCredential.h
 --- /Applications/Xcode73.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/Security.framework/Headers/SecSharedCredential.h	2015-10-02 23:27:02.000000000 +0200
 +++ /Applications/Xcode8-beta1.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/SDKs/iPhoneOS.sdk/System/Library/Frameworks/Security.framework/Headers/SecSharedCredential.h	2016-05-23 06:50:45.000000000 +0200
-@@ -1,15 +1,15 @@
- /*
-- * Copyright (c) 2014 Apple Inc. All Rights Reserved.
-+ * Copyright (c) 2014-2016 Apple Inc. All Rights Reserved.
-  *
-  * @APPLE_LICENSE_HEADER_START@
-- *
-+ *
-  * This file contains Original Code and/or Modifications of Original Code
-  * as defined in and that are subject to the Apple Public Source License
-  * Version 2.0 (the 'License').
-You may not use this file except in
-  * compliance with the License.
-Please obtain a copy of the License at
-  * http://www.opensource.apple.com/apsl/ and read it before using this
-  * file.
-- *
-+ *
-  * The Original Code and all software distributed under the License are
-  * distributed on an 'AS IS' basis, WITHOUT WARRANTY OF ANY KIND, EITHER
-  * EXPRESS OR IMPLIED, AND APPLE HEREBY DISCLAIMS ALL SUCH WARRANTIES,
-@@ -17,7 +17,7 @@
-  * FITNESS FOR A PARTICULAR PURPOSE, QUIET ENJOYMENT OR NON-INFRINGEMENT.
-  * Please see the License for the specific language governing rights and
-  * limitations under the License.
-- *
-+ *
-  * @APPLE_LICENSE_HEADER_END@
-  */

 @@ -53,7 +53,7 @@
          that contains a password.
  */